|Study Period:||2018- 2026|

 - Under the 2015 Paris Agreement on climate change, Canada is committed to reducing greenhouse gases (GHG) by at least 80% below 2005 levels by 2050.
 Since among Canadian renewable energy sources, wind energy contributes low-cost power and flexibility to a modernized electricity grid, this, in turn, is expected to provide a better opportunity to the Canadian wind energy market in the coming future.

-- Upcoming projects and investments in wind energy is likely to drive the wind energy market in Canada during the forecast period.
+- Upcoming projects and investments in wind energy are likely to drive Canada's wind energy market during the forecast period.

 Scope of the Report